Some mixed Hodge structure on l^2-cohomology of covering of K\"ahler manifolds: preliminaries.

-Let $p: \tilde X\to X$ be a covering map between complex manifolds.
+{Direct $l^{2}-$image} Let $p: \tilde X\to X$ be a covering map between complex manifolds.
 Let $G$ be the group of deck transformations.
+Let $N(G):=N(G,\CC)$ be the its left von Neumann algebra (the bi-commutant of the set of left translations acting on $l^{2}(G,\CC)$) and let $\N(G)$ (or $\N(G,\CC)$) be the sheaf of rings it defines.
+Let $\N(G,\RR)$ be the sheaves of rings defined by $N(G,\RR)$ (\ref{real structures}).

-Let $N(G):=N(G,\CC)$ be the its (left) von Neumann algebra, and let $\N(G)$ be the sheaf of rings it defines.
-According to \CamDem, if $\F$ is a coherent analytic sheaf on $X$, there exists a sheaf $\p\F$ called direct $L^2$ image such that $\p(.)$ is an exact functor on the category of coherent analytic sheaves to the category of sheaves (\CamDem prop2.6).
-We change from notation of \CamDem: our $\p\F$ is written there $\p \tilde\F$.
+According to Campana-Demailly \cite{CamDem}, if $\F$ is a coherent analytic sheaf on $X$, there exists a sheaf $\p\F$ called $l^{2}-$direct image such that $\p(.)$ is an exact functor from the category of coherent analytic sheaves on $X$ to the category of sheaves on $X$(\cite{CamDem} prop2.6).
+The sheaf $\p\O_{X}$ is the sheaf associated to the presheaf $V\to \O(p^{-1}(V))\cap L^{2}(p^{-1}(V),\CC)$.
+We change from notations of \cite{CamDem}, our $\p\F$ is written there $\p \tilde\F$.
+Campana-Demailly \cite{CamDem} Cor 2.7 prove: \begin{lemma} For any analytic coherent sheaf $\F$, the morphism $\p\O\otimes\F\to \p\F$ is an isomorphism. \end{lemma}